 References – Provide three references from individuals who have first-hand knowledge of the job skills, experience, and abilities sited in the résumé.
 The references must not be from within the candidate’s own organization.

 Education – List most recent education first.

 Professional Certifications or Designations – List most recent certifications first.

-Background Check – Enter the month and year of the most recent background check.

 The Key Staff Resumes must be completed and submitted as part of Attachments to the Vendor Proposal.